TheArturthur/CoppermindScraper/Cosmere/Spren.md

 >“*As he spoke, he attracted a few hungerspren.
 They looked like brown flies that flitted around the man's head, almost too small to see.*”
-\-The Way of Kings: Chapter Two[41]
+\-The Way of Kings: Chapter Two[43]

 A type of spren that appears around people experiencing extreme hunger.
 They appear as tiny brown flies that flit around the hungry person.

 >“*Joyspren rose around her, like blue leaves that started at her feet then moved up in a swirl before flaring out above her as if in a blast of wind.*”
-\-Words of Radiance: Chapter Twenty-Eight[137]
+\-Words of Radiance: Chapter Twenty-Eight[152]

 A relatively rare type of spren, usually accompanied to intense feelings of happiness or accomplishment.
 In the [[Physical Realm\|Physical Realm]], they take form of a blue leaves or petals that rise around a person in a flutter, circling them or trailing behind as the person moves.
+Singers see them burst around the joyful individual like a beautiful blue storm.
 In [[Shadesmar\|Shadesmar]], they appear as a spinning cyclone of color.

 >“*A few laughterspren—minnow-like silver spirits that darted through the air in circular patterns—began to zip about them.*”
-\-The Way of Kings: Chapter Fourteen[23]
+\-The Way of Kings: Chapter Fourteen[24]

 A type of spren that appears in the presence of laughter.
 They have the appearance of small, silver minnows that dart in circular motions around those who are laughing.

 >“*A few lifespren—tiny, glowing green specks—floated around the shalebark mounds.
 Some danced amid the rifts in the bark, others in the air like dust motes zigzagging up, only to fall again.*”
-\-The Way of Kings: Chapter Thirty-Nine[140]
+\-The Way of Kings: Chapter Thirty-Nine[156]

 A common type of spren that appears around plantlife, particularly just after [[Highstorm\|highstorms]].
 They look like motes of glowing green dust, or swarms of tiny, translucent insects.
 In the Cognitive Realm, they look very similar, but they have tufts of white hair that ripple as the lifespren move.
 Singers view them as having white spines in addition to the glowing green mote, and can bond them to enter [[Mateform\|mateform]].
 They can be used along with Stormlight and music (specifically one of the [[Rhythm\|Rhythms]]) to make plants grow faster; this drains Stormlight and can crack gemstones, similar to a fabrial.
 Rarely, lifespren may appear in particularly populated areas.
+There are multiple occasions where lifespren are attracted to Lift when she uses her powers.
+It's unclear whether this attraction is due to her being an Edgedancer, or if it has to do with her boon from the Nightwatcher.

 >“*There were said to be logicspren—in the form of tiny stormclouds—who were attracted to great arguments...*”
-\-The Way of Kings: Chapter Seven[48]
+\-The Way of Kings: Chapter Seven[58]

 A rare type of spren that appear around good and well-thought-out arguments.
 They take the appearance of tiny stormclouds.
 They seem to be quite rare, although they can often be seen in [[Azir\|Azir]].
+They are attracted to the person's emotion and thoughts, and not necessarily the activity.
 They are used to create fabrial clocks, and affect timing, similar to [[Aon\|Aon]] Ene.
 In addition to this, they also make up the Shardplate of Elsecallers.